 Warning: If you choose to cliff jump at Devil’s Punchbowl, exercise extreme caution.
-Make sure the landing is clear of swimmers, do not belly flop or dive, feet first and tighten your body.
+Make sure the landing is clear of swimmers, do not belly flop or dive, feet first, and tighten your body.
 Jump at your own risk.

 Paradise Cove offers those ready to take the plunge at least three levels of jumps to choose from, ranging from 20 to nearly 100 feet.
 Guests often start small and work their way up.
 It’s possible that on warm days lines may form.
 Always ensure there is no one in the water directly beneath you before you make the jump, and that the area is free from rocks.

 The pool, though small, is generally deep and safe for jumpers.
 However, water levels can vary depending on rain and snowfall, temperature, and season, so jumpers should use caution.
 Leaping into shallow waters can leave you with serious injuries, even death.
-Peak summer June and July is when it’s most popular and water levels generally higher.
+Peak summer June and July is when it’s most popular and water levels are generally higher.

 Never jump alone.
-Always ensure that at least one person is with you and have a plan ready in case of emergency.
+Always ensure that at least one person is with you and have a plan ready in case of an emergency.